 These brands want you to believe it’s complicated but it’s actually very simple.

-So this is the issue: there’s just one thing that all high street brands have to do to be more sustainable. *Drum roll please* They have to produce less stuff.
+So this is the issue: there’s just one thing that all high street brands have to do to be more sustainable. *Drum roll please* They have to make less stuff.
 Yup.
 Sell less clothes.
-Make less profits.
 That’s it.
 Job done.

 They’re instantly more sustainable because they are not selling us more of what we don’t need.

 To be more ethical they also need to stop abusing their workers, which they’ve been working towards for more than 10 year nows, especially so since the factory Rana Plaza collapsed in 2013.

 (Scroll down to the heading ‘Primark’s ethics: is Primark any different to the likes of New Look, Zara or Bond Street?’ for more on Primark specifically.
 This first part is a super-fast intro to the problems with super-fast fashion…)

 The buy once, wear once model

 Of course, this is a hard truth to acknowledge.
 Retail therapy is an actual thing for a reason: that sense of satisfaction you get from buying something you totally love ‒ just to wear it once.
 This means a mammoth 11 million items of clothing end up in landfill each week.

 Plus, there’s all the garments that are being made and not sold.
 The Guardian reports that “between 80 billion and 150 billion garments are made every year and that between 10% and 40% of these are not sold.
 So it could be 8 billion or 60 billion excess garments a year.”

 For fashion’s most successful coup is to distract us from the devastation and waste that lay in the wake of its beautiful designs.
 The stats of environmental damage are staggering.